 Bonus Tips

-Have you ever heard that you should blanch vegetables before freezing?
-It's true from many.
-Rhubarb is one that you don't necessarily need to blanch, unless you're planning to freeze it for a long time.
+If you’ve ever heard that you should blanch vegetables before freezing, it’s true from many.
+Rhubarb is one that you don’t necessarily need to blanch, unless you’re planning to freeze it for a long time.

 If you're not going to use the rhubarb in the next couple of months, consider blanching for good texture, color and flavor with the help of this how-to video.